yingqi0607/tp/docs/UserGuide.md

 By default, TR4CKER will circle today's date and the show you the tasks due on that day.

+Example:
+* `planner` - Switches to Planner tab, showing calendar view of today and tasks due today.

 ##### Switching calendar view and tasks list
-If you would like to view the calendar on specific date/month, and with the tasks due on that date beside it, you can use this command.
+If you would like to view the calendar on specific date/month, and with the tasks due on that date beside, you can use this command.

-General format: `planner goto/[INPUT]`
+General format: `planner goto/INPUT`

+* Input is compulsory and the format varies on the usages.

 For the ease of accessing today's and tomorrow's tasks list, TR4CKER has provided you with 2 commands that you can use!
-Short forms like "tdy" for "today" and "tmr" for "tomorrow" also allow you to save time typing the full words.
+Short forms like "tdy" for "today" and "tmr" for "tomorrow" also allow you to save time without typing the full words.
 ##### Today
 Format: `planner goto/today` or `planner goto/tdy`

+* Input can only be `today` or `tdy`.
+There are no other alternatives.

 First, you enter the command to go to today:
 ![goto today command](images/plannertab_gototoday.png)